lakshgupta/lakshgupta.github.io/_posts/2015-05-21-ArtificialNeuron.markdown

 More information about a biological neuron can be found on <a href="http://en.wikipedia.org/wiki/Neuron">Wikipedia</a>.

-<h2 class="section-heading">The Perceptron</h2>
+<h2 class="section-heading">Artificial Neuron</h2>
-The perceptron is a mathematical model of a biological neuron.
-The steps mentined for a biological neuron can be mapped to a perceptron as:
+An artificial neuron is a mathematical model of a biological neuron.
+The steps mentined for a biological neuron can be mapped to an artificial neuron as:

-- a perceptron receives the input as numerical values rather than the electrical signals.
+- an artificial neuron receives the input as numerical values rather than the electrical signals.
 Input can come from different sources such as an image or a text.
 - it then multiplies each of the input value by a value called the weight.
 - weighted sum is calculated then to represent the total strength of the input signal, and an activation function is applied on the sum to get the output.
-This output can be sent further to other perceptrons.
+This output can be sent further to other artificial neurons.